 Archetypes.
-Like huge frescoes, the façades recall the Pre-Modern bond between Painting and Architecture.
-Vinyl graffiti refigure themes of Tympanum and Arc: two contrapositive triangles in a Suprematistic broken tympanum and a stretched arc framing a shard of the neoclassical wall behind.
+Like huge frescoes, the façades recall the Pre-Modern bond between painting and architecture.
+Vinyl graffiti refigure themes of Tympanum and Arch: two contrapositive triangles in a Suprematistic broken tympanum and a stretched arc framing a shard of the neoclassical wall behind.

 Urban baroque strategy.
 The façades capture glances across the V&A’s 1970s Exhibition Road hall.

 Symmetry and negation.
 Although symmetrical, they are perceived from diagonal points of view.
 The front view seems to be denied by the pathway.

 Inflection.
 On the walls, figures converge toward the centre.
 Though symmetrical overall, each side is unequal.

 Stripes.
 Crossing the space, there are stripes everywhere, evoking ephemeral structure on a shoreline and retroactive presages close to Giò Ponti and Postmodernism: Art is fluid.
 Although categorized, it escapes boundaries.

 “To complement the V&A’s keynote exhibition Postmodernism: Style and Subversion 1970–90, the London Design Festival invites you to a Postmodern Cafe at the V&A’s Exhibition Road entrance.
 Designed by Italian architect Antonino Cardillo, the cafe references many of the style’s Italian design roots, and includes items by Alessi, one of the movement’s early champions.
 V&A visitors and Festival guests are invited to meet, eat, lounge and revel.”